microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``-fvk-use-gl-layout``: Uses strict OpenGL ``std140``/``std430``
   layout rules for resources.
 - ``-fvk-use-dx-layout``: Uses DirectX layout rules for resources.
-- ``-fvk-invert-y``: Inverts SV_Position.y before writing to stage output.
+- ``-fvk-invert-y``: Negates (additively inverts) SV_Position.y before writing to stage output.
 Used to accommodate the difference between Vulkan's coordinate system and DirectX's.
 Only allowed in VS/DS/GS.
+- ``-fvk-invert-w``: Reciprocates (multiplicatively inverts) SV_Position.w after reading from stage input.
+Used to accommodate the difference between Vulkan
+  DirectX: the w component of SV_Position in PS is stored as 1/w in Vulkan.
+  Only allowed in PS.
 - ``-fvk-stage-io-order={alpha|decl}``: Assigns the stage input/output variable
   location number according to alphabetical order or declaration order.
 See `HLSL semantic and Vulkan Location`_ for more details.